 - Your license may be suspended

 It is worth noting that a single parking ticket will usually not lead to a suspended license.
 Rather, a parking ticket with other minor traffic violations could lead to license suspension.

 - Your car might be towed

 Let’s say you’ve avoided parking tickets for a good time, and you’re cool about not paying your fine; your car can get towed.
 Just imagine you losing your car and eventually having to pay more than you owe.
 And in some cases, you may lose your vehicle entirely if the fines are way too much.
 Your car may be put on auction.
 And yes, some state government supports that.

-Like we earlier mentioned, parking citations are a serious offense, and drivers should avoid getting booked.
-More so, if you obviously deserve the ticket, such as stopping in a no-packing or road-cleaning zone, you should pay the ticket and get over it.
+As we earlier mentioned, parking citations are a serious offense, and drivers should avoid getting booked.
+More so, if you obviously deserve the ticket, such as stopping in a no-packing or road-cleaning zone, you should pay for the ticket and get over it.
 On the off chance that you didn’t, you ought to rapidly file an appeal, so the issue gets sorted quickly.